valentin-morice/filament-sketchpad/README.md

 ## Usage

 The filament-sketchpad plugin works as any other Filament Form Builder class.
-Make sure the column on which it is called is cast to JSON or array within your Eloquent model.
+Make sure the column on which it is called is cast to JSON.

 ```php
 public static function form(Form $form): Form